odpi/egeria-connector-ibm-information-server/samples/README.md

 Provides an example environment definition, with all the variables needed pre-defined (you simply need to provide values specific to your own environment).

-# Egeria READ repo connector.postman_collection.json
+# Egeria IGC repo connector.postman_collection.json

 This script can be used to configure Egeria for use with an existing IBM Information Governance Catalog ("IGC") environment.